fairyglade/ly/readme.md

-# Ly - a TUI display manager
+# The Ly display manager

 ![Ly screenshot](.github/screenshot.png "Ly screenshot")

-Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD.
+Ly is a lightweight TUI (ncurses-like) display manager for Linux and BSD, designed with portability in mind (e.g. it does not require systemd to run).

 Join us on Matrix over at [#ly:envs.net](https://matrix.to/#/#ly:envs.net)!

 **Note**: Development happens on [Codeberg](https://codeberg.org/AnErrupTion/ly) with a mirror on [GitHub](https://github.com/fairyglade/ly).

 ## Dependencies

 - Compile-time:
-  - zig 0.14.0
+  - zig 0.14.x
   - libc
   - pam
   - xcb (optional, required by default; needed for X11 support)